Robert F. Kennedy Jr.'s own family calls his anti-vaccine crusade 'dangerous' and 'wrong'

 Robert Kennedy Jr. has been outspoken against some vaccinations for years, and last month announced his support of litigation aimed at combating New York City's efforts to force residents to get vaccinated because of a measles outbreak.
 "We are confident that no American court will allow government bureaucrats to force American citizens to take risky pharmaceutical products against their will,” Robert Kennedy Jr. said.

-He also testified in Washington state earlier this year against a bill that would prevent families from claiming a personal or philosophical exemptions to opt out out of getting their school-aged kids from getting the combined measles, mumps and rubella vaccine.
+He also testified in Washington state this year against a bill that would prevent families from claiming a personal or philosophical exemption to opt out out of getting their school-aged kids from getting the combined measles, mumps and rubella vaccine.

 His relatives say that science has proven the vaccine is safe — and what's dangerous is what Robert Kennedy Jr.'s been doing.